 Army officers lead and manage teams of soldiers.
 They are responsible for the training, welfare and discipline of the men and women under their command.

 Officers serve in combat units, for example as platoon commanders, in engineering units, in information technology or in intelligence services.

-There are also opportunities in specialist roles such as chaplains, doctors, pharmacists, dentists, nurses, lawyers and veterinary surgeons.
+There are also opportunities in specialist roles such as chaplains, doctors, pharmacists, physiotherapists, dentists, environmental health officers, nurses, lawyers and veterinary surgeons.